Customs officers seize rabbit poo cigs

 The fake cigarettes - due to be sold on the black market as famous brands - were discovered after British holidaymakers in the Canary Islands smelled a rat whenever they lit up.

 "They stunk.
-They smell just as you'd imagine burning poo to smell,"
+They smell just as you'd imagine burning poo to smell," said one customs official in Tenerife.

 Police and customs staff arrested 12 smugglers in an undercover operation to intercept the cigarettes as they landed on a boat from China.